wp-plugins/youtube-sidebar/readme.txt

 * A sidebar "Latest Posts" menu no longer makes YouTube Sidebar think that single page or the front page is a category page.

 = 0.5 =
-* Free edition now has a single admin page and it can be found in the settings menu.
+* Select video skin colour menu now displays the current colour and does not go to default on saving.
+* Can now enter ANY content in the "youtube" named custom field.

 = 0.4 =
 * Correct counter for max number of videos so it no longer displays 1 more than entered into options, also causing video display when 0 is entered.